 The topics below go into detail about areas that are really important to keep in mind as you create and update your pages.

-In order to provide relevant, timely content, pages hosted on Drupal should be relevant for current, future, or former students, community members, or should contain content that must be present on a public website (for instance, a page that must be hosted under the requirements of a grant).
+Be sure to make sure your content is relevant for current, future, or former students, community members, or contains content that must be present on a public website (for instance, a page that must be hosted under the requirements of a grant).
 Pages with a smaller target audience, such as employees, should instead be hosted on a wiki or blog.
 Please contact Lori Brenden for further clarification.

-Having the college catalog on the web allows us to make changes in content in a more timely manner.
-We also want to present official catalog material in an accurate and consistent way.
+Having the college catalog on the web allows us to present official catalog material in an accurate and consistent way.
 To maintain the integrity of the college catalog as an official and legal college document, please follow these guidelines:

-- Contact Lori Brenden, Information Technology, (541) 463-3354 if you would like to use specialized links to list course descriptions.
+- Contact Lori Brenden, Marketing and Creative Services, (541) 463-3482 if you would like to use specialized links to list course descriptions.
 She will help provide customized links for your use.